-The CCP Chief Compliance Officer oversees and upholds all fraud and abuse control activities within CCP, and has the overall responsibility for managing and carrying out the CCP Anti-Fraud Plan.
-The Chief Compliance Officer has unrestricted access, and reports on a quarterly basis to the Audit and Compliance Committee of the CCP Member Board.
+The CCP Compliance Officer oversees and upholds all fraud and abuse control activities within CCP and has the overall responsibility for managing and carrying out the CCP Anti-Fraud Plan.
+The Compliance Officer has unrestricted access, and reports on a quarterly basis to the Audit and Compliance Committee of the CCP Member Board.
 (Refer to Attachment A, Organizational Chart.)

-The Chief Compliance Officer oversees the CCP Special Investigations Unit (SIU).
-The SIU Manager is responsible for the detection, investigation, and prevention of member and CMS provider FWA.
+The Compliance Officer oversees the CCP Special Investigations Unit (SIU).
+The SIU Manager is responsible for the detection, investigation, and prevention of member and MMA provider FWA.
 The SIU consists of the SIU Manager and a Clinical Reviewer.
 SIU is also responsible for reporting suspected FWA by non-participating providers when detected.
-The SIU has ad hoc representation from the compliance departments of its delegated provider networks (dental, behavioral health, vision, and transportation) with the expectation of compliance with CCP policies as well as provider education regarding FWA prevention and detection.
-The SIU Manager and the Clinical Reviewer report to the Chief Compliance Officer.
+The SIU has ad-hoc representation from the compliance departments of its delegated provider networks (dental, behavioral health, vision, and transportation) with the expectation of compliance with CCP policies as well as provider education regarding FWA prevention and detection.
+The SIU Manager and the Clinical Reviewer report to the Compliance Officer.

-CCP's Chief Compliance Officer contact information: Evan Sade, CHC, CPC 1643 Harrison Parkway Suite 200, Building H Sunrise, FL 33323 Phone (954) 622-3234 Fax (954) 417-7022
+CCP's Compliance Officer contact information: JoAnn McDaniel-Chinn

+1643 Harrison Parkway Suite 200, Building H Sunrise, FL 33323

+Phone (954) 622-3234 Fax (954) 417-7022

-Email: esade@ccpcares.org
+Email: jmcdaniel-chinn@ccpcares.org